-"Did you ever have to finally decide Take up on one and let the other one ride It's not often easy and it's not often kind Did you ever have to make up your mind?"
+"Did you ever have to make up your mind?
+And pick up on one and leave the other behind?
+It's not often easy and not often kind.
+Did you ever have to make up your mind?"

--The Lovin' Spoonful
+-John Sebastian, The Lovin' Spoonful

 We now shift gears, returning from serious mathematics and probability, to a more philosophical inquiry, the making of good decisions.
 The sense in which the recommended decisions are good is an important matter to be explained.
-In addition to explaining utility theory, this chapter explains why the conditional distribution of the parameters $\boldsymbol{\theta}$ after seeing the data \mathbf{x} is a critical goal of Bayesian analyses, as shown in section 7.7.
+In addition to explaining utility theory, this chapter explains why the conditional distribution of the parameters $\boldsymbol{\theta}$ after seeing the data $\mathbf{x}$ is a critical goal of Bayesian analyses, as is shown in section 7.7.